fenago/machine-learning/lab_guides/lab_2.md

 https://www.cs.toronto.edu/~kriz/cifar.html.

 Other places where one can use classification models are the following:

 - Sentiment analysis: Predicting if a movie review is positive or negative, based on the

-- Website traffic: Predicting if a user will click on a link or not, based on the user’s

-words in the review.
-demographics and past interaction with the site.
+- Website traffic: Predicting if a user will click on a link or not, based on the user’s words in the review. demographics and past interaction with the site.
 - Social media: Predicting if a user will befriend or interact with another user or not, based on their demographics, history, and friends in common.

-The bulk of this course talks about classification models.
-In chapters 3-x, we talk about classification models in the context of logistic regression, decision trees, naive Bayes, support vector machines, and the most popular classification models nowadays: neural networks.

 ## 2.3 What is unsupervised learning?